 THE BEACH (2000)

 Do you remember the adventure, opportunity, desire and wanderlust that followed you like a shadow during your late teens and twenties?
 This wanderlust sits at the heart of Danny Boyle’s adaptation of Alex Garland’s novel alongside a darker story of decaying innocence and escape.
 As we follow our intrepid young backpacker Richard (Leonardo DiCaprio), his journey morphs from adventure to deception and loss as sex and desire clash with a fairytale notion of escape.
-Throughout Richard’s journey, the phrase “two’s company, and three’s a crowd” rings in our ears as a complicated friendship born from adventure leads to individual destruction within a Garden of Eden that is, in fact, a sun-soaked prison.
+Throughout Richard’s journey, the phrase “two’s company, three’s a crowd” rings in our ears as a complicated friendship born from adventure leads to individual destruction within a Garden of Eden that is, in fact, a sun-soaked prison.

 I LOVE YOU TO DEATH (1990)

 Lawrence Kasdan’s deliciously dark comedy about marriage, murder and mascarpone is loosely based on the 1983 trial of Frances Toto, a woman who repeatedly tried to kill her husband with little success.
 For his fictionalised comedy of errors, Kasden brings together a truly sublime cast, including Kevin Kline, Tracey Ullman, Joan Plowright, River Phoenix, William Hurt, and Keanu Reeves, in creating an entertaining and sharp comedy.
 Exploring themes of revenge, love, coercion and forgiveness, I Love You to Death proves marriage can indeed be murder.
 So, pour a glass of wine and order a takeout pizza, but whatever you do, don’t invite the pizza delivery guy to join you on the sofa.